 People with diabetes need to make sure their blood sugar levels do not rise too quickly and too far.
 For this reason, they need to think carefully about their diet.
 They may wonder if peanuts are suitable or not.

 Peanuts have a low glycemic index score and glycemic load, and they contain important nutrients, making them a good choice.
 However, there may be some risks, too.

-This article explores a few things that people with diabetes should be aware of before making the decision to eat peanuts.
+This article explores a few things that people with diabetes should be aware of before deciding to eat peanuts.

-Unsalted peanuts can be a great snack food for people with diabetes.
+Unsalted peanuts offer health benefits for people with diabetes.

 - healthful fats

 - vegetable protein